theupdateframework/theupdateframework.github.io/faq.md

 **11. How often should metadata expire?**
   The Timestamp and Snapshot metadata should normally have a short expiration (1 day), whereas the Root and Targets metadata should expire less often (1 year).
-A good rule of thumb: metadata should expire sooner the more often it changes.
+A good rule of thumb is that metadata should expire sooner the more often it changes.

 **12. Why should I use delegations?**
   As we state in the specification: "Delegated roles can further delegate trust